Skip to main content

 How are walking routes to school assessed?

-As with all walking routes assessed under the statutory guidance, the topography and weather conditions experienced along a route does not present safety concerns and is not considered.
+As with all walking routes assessed under the statutory guidance, the topography and weather conditions experienced along a route do not present safety concerns and are not considered.

-As confirmed by Cabinet on 20th March, all walking routes to school will be reviewed, and re-assessed where appropriate, prior to eligibility confirmation.
+As confirmed by Cabinet on 20th March, all walking routes to school have been reviewed by independent assessors prior to eligibility confirmation.
+These assessments can be accessed here.

 How will I know the distance from my home address to the school address?

-The Council is not able to provide individual house measurements, however, as part of the consultation, indicative area maps highlighting the areas affected have been published here on the Council's website.
+The Council is not able to provide individual house measurements, however, indicative area maps highlighting the areas affected have been published here.
 The walking routes used to determine these maps are long established and in daily use.

 How does the Council measure the distance from home to school?